Noaaan/MythicMetals/PATCHNOTES.md

 # 0.x.x

+### Small Stormyx rework
+Stormyx Ore now drops a __Stormyx Shell__, which has a single use right now.
+It can be crafted into a Stormyx Shield.
+A much more durable shield which protects you slightly against Magic damage.

-Added Star Platinum Arrows.
+### Added Star Platinum Arrows.
-- These arrows act as stronger arrows of harming, dealing a *minimum* of 18 damage to both monsters and players.
+These arrows act as stronger arrows of harming, dealing a *minimum* of 18 damage to both monsters and players.

+### Other Changes
 Allow the Banglum Nuke to be ignited using a flint and steel inside a dispenser.

 # 0.15.4